gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 - Replacing the FAS single-axis ramp generator, or calling it concurrently with FasNAxis on the same stepper.
 - Running the planner in the FAS `~4 ms` manage-steppers interrupt.
-- Hardware-in-the-loop or simavr coverage for FasNAxis.
+- Inverse kinematics (CoreXY, SCARA, …) as a built-in, or any affine motor-map.
+Both are the caller's transform: v1 plans in step space;
-- Inverse kinematics (CoreXY, SCARA, …) as a built-in.
-An affine motor-map can be added later; v1 plans in step space.
+  the application maps Cartesian waypoints to motor steps before handing them over.
 - True circular/NURBS interpolation.
 Arcs are the caller’s polyline.
 - S-curve / jerk limits. v1 uses the existing FAS trapezoid (optional cubic start is a later overlay of `s_h`).